 Not Neutral

-Neutral Density filters are also known as Dark Filters, or Grey Filters.
-In a perfect world, the ND filter would be ‘Neutral’ which means that it wont affect the colour of the light.
-No Neutral Density filters are Neutral.
-The more expensive ND filters are more ‘Neutral’ than the cheaper ones.
+Neutral Density filters are also known as dark filters or grey filters.
+In a perfect world, the ND filter would be ‘neutral’ which means that it won’t affect the colour of the light.
+No neutral density filters are neutral.
+The more expensive ND filters are more ‘neutral’ than the cheaper ones.

 The ND filter I use is made by B&W and has a slight rose tint.
 The photo ends up sightly warmer than reality.
 I actually like the result, so my tip for choosing an ND filter is to find a brand that has a colour cast in the direction YOU want.